You always dreamed of being a nurse.

 - Meeting new people

 Maybe your sister is due with a new baby in October.
-Just take a break from work and arrive at your sister’s right along with the stork.
+Just take a break between traveling assignments, and you can arrive at your sister’s house right along with the stork.

 When you’re a travel nurse, you can schedule time off any time you want to and make your job work along with your life.

 Perk #2: The Pay Rocks

-A traveling nurse salary has the potential to be higher than that of a stationary nurse and averages $68,218 per year.
+A traveling nurse’s salary has the potential to be higher than that of a stationary nurse and averages $68,218 per year.
 In some locations, they may earn up to $82,461.

 That’s nothing to sneeze at.